andrewgormley/bakedco/site/content/work/under-armour-anything-but-chill.md

   Producing content for TV, retail and digital channels, showcasing the premium autumn winter range of one of the biggest sports brands in the world.
 image: /img/work/under-armour-anything-but-chill/baked-ua-abc-thumb-03.jpg
 video: https://player.vimeo.com/video/399086656?title=0&byline=0&portrait=0
+sections:
+  - subtitle:
+    copy: Under Armour wanted to utilise their brand ambassadors and a selection of influencers to elevate their autumn winter range within Sports Direct stores.
+Our live action team worked alongside the agency DINK to help produce a digital, retail & TV campaign.
+  - subtitle:
+    copy: Shooting a winter collection at the height of summer is always a challenge.
+To meet the requirements of the brief we shot the majority of the campaign at night with an extensive lighting setup.
+The agility of our experienced production team allowed us to quickly adapt digital content for TV advertising.
 carousel:
   - image: img/work/under-armour-anything-but-chill/baked-under-armour-abc-l-02.jpg
     alt: alt text